ArminKardan/quickengine/4-worker-nodejs.md

 # `nodejs-worker` Block

 ## 🧩 Description
-Some tasks—such as executing system-level commands or performing distributed workloads across multiple systems—cannot be handled directly by a `microservice`.
+Some tasks—such as executing system-level commands or performing distributed workloads across multiple systems—cannot be handled directly by a `Admin Panel`.
 In such cases, worker blocks (e.g., `nodejs-worker`, `python-worker`, etc.) are used.
 These blocks receive commands and data, perform the task independently, and return the result to the system.

 **Typical use cases:**
 - Running OS-level commands